PrincetonUniversity/STELLOPT/VMEC Free Boundary Run.md

     201
     201

-\> Note that line two should be omitted for older (pre 8.0 versions of the VMEC suite of codes). \> The xgrid code may then be executed with this input file (this may take some time depending on your computing power).
+Note that line two should be omitted for older (pre 8.0 versions of the VMEC suite of codes). > The xgrid code may then be executed with this input file (this may take some time depending on your computing power).

     > ~/bin/xgrid < input_xgrid.dat >& log_xgrid.c09r00 &

-or
+or type it interactively

-     Enter extension of "coils" file     :  Scale (S) bfield to unit current/turn OR use raw (R) currents from coils file:  Assume stellarator symmetry (Y/N)?  :  Enter rmin (min radial grid dimension)  :  Enter rmax (max radial grid dimension)  :  Enter zmin (min vertical grid dimension):  Enter zmax (max vertical grid dimension):  Enter number of toroidal planes/period  :  Enter number of r (radial) mesh points  :  Enter number of z mesh points  :
+     Enter extension of "coils" file     :
+     Scale (S) bfield to unit current/turn OR use raw (R) currents from coils file:
+     Assume stellarator symmetry (Y/N)?  :
+     Enter rmin (min radial grid dimension)  :
+     Enter rmax (max radial grid dimension)  :
+     Enter zmin (min vertical grid dimension):
+     Enter zmax (max vertical grid dimension):
+     Enter number of toroidal planes/period  :
+     Enter number of r (radial) mesh points  :
+     Enter number of z mesh points  :
+The code will begin to run and part of the screen output is:
      Stellarator symmetry IS assumed
      rmin =  0.436  rmax =  2.4359999999999999
      zmin =  -1.  zmax =  1.